The top online Supply Chain Management Master’s degree programs are a flexible way to train students to work in SCM.

-Program Highlights: 12 credits, online and on campus, exceptional faculty.
+Program Highlights: 12 credits, online and on-campus, exceptional faculty.

 2. Florida Institute of Technology

 Students will graduate with skills such as communication, marketing, strategic planning, and logistical processing.
 Studies will provide the necessary training to manage vendors, process inventory, communicate with management professionals, and understand the receiving and delivery process The Florida Tech Institute provides small class sizes and offers faculty members with professional experience to mentor and engage students in the supply chain management masters program.

-Program Highlights: 30 credit hours, well rounded curriculum, career-focused.
+Program Highlights: 30 credit hours, well-rounded curriculum, career-focused.

 3. Northeastern University

-Northeastern University does offer graduate students in a masters in business administration degree to obtain a dual degree concentration along with the supply chain program.
+Northeastern University does offer graduate students a master’s in business administration degree to obtain a dual degree concentration along with the supply chain program.
 The Northeastern University’s D’Amore-McKim School of Business is accredited by AACSB International.
-In addition, the MBA in supply Chain Management is among the best online supply chain management masters programs in the state.
+In addition, the MBA in Supply Chain Management is among the best online supply chain management master’s programs in the state.

 Program Highlights: 50 credit hours, fully online, AACSB accredited.